-Borrowing after Bankruptcy for Small Business Owners
+Borrowing After Bankruptcy for Small Business Owners

-If you’re business bankruptcy has recently been discharged, most lenders still consider your business a high risk.
+If your business bankruptcy has recently been discharged, most lenders still consider your business high risk.
 Depending on the type of bankruptcy, your personal credit might have been affected negatively as well.
 To help get your business back on track, you may question whether you can consider some form of business financing in the near future.

 There are a surprising number of lenders that are still willing to provide working capital for businesses with recent bankruptcies.
-But if you expect to get the best rate, a longer term or a larger sum, you will be sorely disappointed.
+But if you expect to get the best rate, a longer-term, or a larger sum, you will be sorely disappointed.